-$$w_1 = +1.16818457031250$$
+$$w{1} = +1.16818457031250$$

-$$w_2 = -0.28197558593750$$
+$$w{2} = -0.28197558593750$$

-$$w_3 = +0.14689746093750$$
+$$w{3} = +0.14689746093750$$

-$$w_4 = -0.03310644531250$$ (2)
+$$w{4} = -0.03310644531250$$ (2)

-The technique is particularly suitable for on-board implementation, due to its very simple mathematical formulation, computational efficiency, and low requirements in terms of data needed for the prediction, since little more than the previous 3 hr of measurements are needed.
+The technique is particularly suitable for onboard implementation due to its very simple mathematical formulation, computational efficiency and low requirements in terms of data needed for the prediction, since little more than the previous 3 h of measurements is needed.

-We note that the most recent point used for extrapolation is 5 min before current time.
+We note that the most recent point used for extrapolation is 5 min before the current time.
 If a tsunami signal has a period longer than that, the averaging operation will not be able to remove it, so the extrapolation will be affected by the presence of the tsunami.
 The result is that residuals produced by Mofjeld's algorithm deviate in terms of amplitude and period from the tsunami waveform.
 The problem is addressed by Beltrami (2011), showing that a better agreement between the residual and the tsunami waveform may be obtained by adopting a longer prediction time.
 However, this results in a much smaller signal-to-noise ratio.
-The technique has no built-in method to filter out high frequency components, such as random noise and seismic waves.
+The technique has no built-in method to filter out high-frequency components, such as random noise and seismic waves.